GSA/inventory-app/README.md

 ### Live Editing

 To edit CKAN or extension code live, the local code needs to be attached via a volume.
-Add a local extension folder via the `docker-compose.yml` file that you would like to edit (see volume comment for example).
+Add a local extension folder path into the `docker-compose.yml` file that you would like to edit (see volume section for commented example).
 After editing the extension/ckan core (see below), run `make debug` to restart the application and evaluate the edits/debugging.